msschwartz21/deltascope/docs/source/param-ref.rst

 .. envvar:: genthresh

 	This parameter defines the cutoff point that will divide the :attr:`brain.raw_data` into a set of true signal points and background points based on the probability that each point is true signal.
-The :file:`_Probabilties.h5` dataset is generated after running the Ilastik pixel classification workflow described :ref:`here <Signal Normalization>`.
+The :file:`_Probabilties.h5` dataset is generated after running the Ilastik pixel classification workflow described in :ref:`Signal Normalization`.
 Pixels with a value of 1 are likely to be background.
 Correspondingly, pixels with a value close to 0 are most likely to be true signal.
 We have found that a threshold of 0.5 is sufficient to divide true signal from background; however, if your data contains a lot of intermediate background values (0.4-0.7), you may benefit from a smaller threshold, e.g. 0.3.

 	Recommended: ``0.5``